linkerd/website/linkerd.io/content/_index.md

     url: "/community/"
   image_on_the_right: false
 announcement_banner:
-  description: Linkerd is committed to open governance.
-[Read the blog post >>](/2019/10/03/linkerds-commitment-to-open-governance/)
+  description: Linkerd 2.6 has been released!
+[Read the announcement >>](/2019/10/10/announcing-linkerd-2.6/)
 description: Linkerd is a service mesh for Kubernetes and beyond.
 It gives you observability, reliability, and security without requiring any changes to your code.
 keywords: